abdalla-abdelsalam/abdalla-abdelsalam/README.md

 <img align="right" alt="GIF" height="100px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-### I'm an ambitious computer science and engineering student who is passionate about any thing which is related to software engineering and  Always looking for a new challenging project to work on.
+### I'm an ambitious computer science and engineering student who is passionate about any thing which is related to software engineering and  always looking for a new challenging project to work on.
 <br/>

 ---